 - Member, St. Rose of Lima (R.C.)
 Church, Haddon Heights, New Jersey

-- Member, Tavistock Country Club, Haddonfield, New Jersey
+- Human Resources (Vice Chair), Board Development, Bylaws, and Heritage Committees, Tavistock Country Club, Haddonfield, New Jersey

 - Adjunct Professor, Communications Law, Rowan University, School of Communications

 - Member, Board of Trustees, Symphony in C

 Awards And Recognition

 - Campaign Cabinet Volunteer Award, United Way of Greater Philadelphia and Southern New Jersey (2017)